 At the federal level, you don’t get a tax deduction for contributions to a 529 plan.
 You contribute after-tax dollars.
 The tax advantage is that gains in the account grow tax-free, assuming you use the money for qualified educational expenses.

-For those that start investing when their child is young, these tax advantages are significant.
+For those who start investing when their child is young, these tax advantages are significant.
 There is no federal tax on the interest or dividends generated each year from the investments.
-And there is no tax on the capital gains when the investments are sold and used for qualified educational expenses.
+And there is no tax on the capital gains when you sell the investments and use the proceeds for qualified purposes.

 State Tax Benefits

 A 529 plan is similar to a 401k when it comes to investments.
-You are limited to the investments offered in the plan.
+You are limited to the investments the plan offers.
 As a result, you need to pick a plan based, in part, on the investments offered.
 In this sense, evaluating the investments is no different than evaluating a mutual fund for retirement investing.

 In terms of investing, one of the easiest approaches is to use age-based portfolios, which many of the 529 plans offer.

 Age-based portfolios make investing for college extremely easy.
 These portfolios include a mix of stock and bond funds with the asset allocation based on your child’s age.
-As your child gets closer to college, the investments become more conservative by shifting more of the assets out of equities and into fixed income investments.
+As your child gets closer to college, the investments become more conservative by shifting more of the assets out of equities and into fixed-income investments.
 The change in asset allocation is automatic as your child gets older.
 Here are the details of one plan as an example.

 When your child is younger and you have a longer time horizon for investing, these portfolios invest heavily in stocks.
 While the specifics vary from one state to the next, in Virginia the mix at this stage is 80% stocks and 20% bonds.
 Here are the details (note that Virginia calls this portfolio the Rappahannock.
 There’s nothing significant to the name, other than they like to name their portfolios after rivers and landmarks in Virginia):